UAE: Firms no longer need to notify tax authority of company changes under revised law

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-In a notable move, the amendments also allow family foundations holding assets in the UAE to apply for tax-transparent status.
+The amendments also allow an individual that holds a family foundation assets in the UAE to apply for tax-transparent status.
 This development provides additional tax advantages to family foundations, aligning their benefits with the UAE’s Corporate Tax framework and further strengthening their role in wealth management.

 Commenting on the reforms, Younis Haji AlKhoori, Undersecretary of the Ministry of Finance, stated: “The amendment to this decision reflects the UAE's Corporate Tax regime flexibility to provide certainty to taxable persons and sustain confidence in the UAE's competitive business environment.
 Specifically, this approach aims to ease compliance burdens on taxpayers and to reinforce the UAE’s position as a leading global hub for business and investment."